layer-software/backend-engineer-test-instructions/README.md

 - Your implementation can stop at application level.
 Do not focus on the REST or GraphQL controllers.
 - Please do not focus on persistence or database.
 If you wish it also can be skipped altogether.

-## Timeline
+## Steps

-- As a rule, you shouldn't spend more than 6-7 hours on the taks in total.
+- First, think about a challenge, and before you start coding [schedule a 20 minute check-in call](https://meetings.hubspot.com/ernests/20-minute-check-in) with Ernests to go through questions you might have and present your approach to the challenge.
-- **Tell us about the date** when you will send in the result by replying to [careers@golayer.io](mailto:careers@golayer.io).
-We don't mind if you take more time - it will not affect the evaluation.
+- Also, during the call we will expect you to tell us when you will send in the result.
+However, faster is not necessarily better.
+The time you take won't affect the evaluation.
+- The challenge itself shouldn't take more than 6 hours in total of your time.

 ## Deliverables